 - Palatine Hill

-Day 3 – can be a full day experience
+Day 3 in Italy – can be a full-day experience

-Vatican City can be a full day experience, my only parting words are be watchful of what day you plan to visit as the Pope gives a Papal Address on Wednesday and an Angelus on Sundays making the crowds substantial.
+Vatican City can be a full-day experience.
+My only parting words are to be watchful of what day you plan to visit as the Pope gives a Papal Address on Wednesday and an Angelus on Sundays making the crowds substantial.